fasakinhenry/alx-pre_course/0x01-git/README.md

+#Git project directory folder's readme
-Readme file in the git directory
+The README file in the git directory